ibm-cloud-docs/vmwaresolutions/vmonic/faq-v2t-migration.md

 ## What is the impact if I don't upgrade vSphere 6.x on my {{site.data.keyword.cloud_notm}} bare metal hosts?
 {: #faq-v2t-migration-6x-impact}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
-However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes.
+However, your business might be at risk because VMware by Broadcom is under no obligation to provide product patches and updates, such as security updates and bug fixes.
 If {{site.data.keyword.cloud_notm}} provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions - VMware vSphere (vSS) hosts?
+## What is the impact if I don't upgrade vSphere 6.x on my old VMware vSphere hosts?
 {: #faq-v2t-migration-6x-impact-vss}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
-However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes.
+However, your business might be at risk because VMware by Broadcom is under no obligation to provide product patches and updates, such as security updates and bug fixes.
 If {{site.data.keyword.cloud_notm}} provides your vSphere licenses, then IBM Support cannot assist you with vSphere issues until you upgrade.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What is the impact if I don't upgrade vSphere 6.x on my VMware Solutions - vCenter Server hosts?
+## What is the impact if I don't upgrade vSphere 6.x on my old instance hosts?
 {: #faq-v2t-migration-6x-impact-vcs}

 Upgrading your vSphere software is a customer responsibility and the decision to upgrade to a supported version is yours.
-However, your business might be at risk because VMware is under no obligation to provide product patches and updates, such as security updates and bug fixes. {{site.data.keyword.cloud_notm}} support for ordering all update levels of VMware vSphere 6.x ended on 10 October 2021 and you can no longer order new vCenter Server instances with vSphere 6.x.
+However, your business might be at risk because VMware by Broadcom is under no obligation to provide product patches and updates, such as security updates and bug fixes. {{site.data.keyword.cloud_notm}} support for ordering all update levels of vSphere 6.x ended on 10 October 2021 and you can no longer order new instances with vSphere 6.x.

 {{site.data.keyword.cloud_notm}} recommends upgrading to 7.x.
-If your vCenter Server instance is running NSX-V, consider moving to vCenter Server with NSX-T. This lift and shift upgrade approach can be more beneficial due to the end of support of NSX-V. You might benefit from a target platform with updated hardware, upgraded VMware software, NSX-T, and less of an impact lift and shift migration rather than an in-place upgrade.
+If your old instance is running NSX-V, consider moving to {{site.data.keyword.vcf-auto-short}}.
+This lift and shift upgrade approach can be more beneficial due to the end of support of NSX-V. You might benefit from a target platform with updated hardware, upgraded VMware software, NSX-T, and less of an impact lift and shift migration rather than an in-place upgrade.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

 ## If I'm using BYOL on my {{site.data.keyword.cloud_notm}} bare metal hosts, how does it impact the upgrade?
 {: #faq-v2t-migration-6x-upgrade-impact-byol}

 Upgrading vSphere software is your responsibility.
-However, with Bring Your Own License (BYOL) you can access VMware Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on {{site.data.keyword.cloud_notm}}.
+However, with Bring Your Own License (BYOL) you can access VMware by Broadcom Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on {{site.data.keyword.cloud_notm}}.

 For more information about upgrading, see [VMware ESXi upgrade VMware vSphere 6.7](https://docs.vmware.com/en/VMware-vSphere/6.7/com.vmware.esxi.upgrade.doc/GUID-FE668788-1F32-4CB2-845C-5547DD59EB48.html){: external} and [vSphere upgrade VMware vSphere 6.5](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.upgrade.doc/GUID-FE668788-1F32-4CB2-845C-5547DD59EB48.html){: external}.
-As part of the upgrade planning, consider moving to the {{site.data.keyword.cloud_notm}} vCenter Server with NSX-T offering, this lift-and-shift upgrade approach might be more beneficial.
+As part of the upgrade planning, consider moving to {{site.data.keyword.vcf-auto-short}}, this lift-and-shift upgrade approach might be more beneficial.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## If I am using BYOL on my VMware Solutions - vCenter Server hosts how does this impact the upgrade?
+## If I am using BYOL on my old vCenter Server hosts how does this impact the upgrade?
 {: #faq-v2t-migration-6x-upgrade-impact-byol-vcs}

 Upgrading vSphere software is your responsibility.
-However, with Bring Your Own License (BYOL) you access VMware Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on the {{site.data.keyword.cloud_notm}}.
+However, with Bring Your Own License (BYOL) you access VMware by Broadcom Support directly by using your license agreement. {{site.data.keyword.cloud_notm}} provides support for your bare metal servers infrastructure on the {{site.data.keyword.cloud_notm}}.
 For more information, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade).
-If your vCenter Server instance is running NSX-V, consider moving to vCenter Server with NSX-T. This lift and shift upgrade approach might be more beneficial due to the end of support of NSX-V.
+If your old vCenter Server instance is running NSX-V, consider moving to {{site.data.keyword.vcf-auto-short}}.
+This lift and shift upgrade approach might be more beneficial due to the end of support of NSX-V.

 See also [different ways to run VMware workloads in {{site.data.keyword.cloud_notm}}](/docs/vmwaresolutions?topic=vmwaresolutions-faq-v2t-migration#faq-v2t-migration-vmware-platforms).

-## What product is it running in the VMware Solutions - vCenter Server instance?
+## What products are running in an Automated instance?
 {: #faq-v2t-migration-what-products}

-For a vCenter Server instance, the following information is displayed on the VMware Solutions user interface.
+For a {{site.data.keyword.vcf-auto-short}} instance, the following information is displayed on the VMware Solutions user interface.

 * VMware NSX networking solution - NSX
 * NSX for vSphere - 4.1.0.2
 * NSX license edition - VMware NSX Advanced

-What product is it running in the vCenter Server instance?

-This vCenter Server instance is running NSX version 4.1.0.2.
-Due to the licensing agreement between {{site.data.keyword.cloud_notm}} and VMware, NSX-V licenses were being used for NSX-T instances.
-Newer vCenter Server instances use NSX-T licenses, so the instance is correctly licensed.
+This instance is running NSX version 4.1.0.2.
+Due to the licensing agreement between {{site.data.keyword.cloud_notm}} and VMware by Broadcom, NSX-V licenses were being used for NSX-T instances.
+Newer {{site.data.keyword.vcf-auto-short}} instances use NSX-T licenses, so the instance is correctly licensed.

-## Can I do an in place vSphere upgrade for my vSphere 6.7 with NSX-T VMware Solutions - vCenter Server instance?
+## Can I do an in-place vSphere upgrade for vSphere 6.7 in my old vCenter Server with NSX-T instance?
 {: #faq-v2t-migration-67nsxt-upgrade}

-Yes, but we strongly advise deploying a new vCenter Server instance and then use the lift and shift migration approach.
+Yes, but we strongly advise deploying a new {{site.data.keyword.vcf-auto-short}} instance and then use the lift and shift migration approach.
 For more information about the in place vSphere upgrade, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade) and the [important considerations](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade#vc_vsphere_70_upgrade-considerations).

 Also, review the following key considerations:

-* At the end of the documented process, your vCenter Server instance is running vSphere 7.0 Update 1c with N-VDS distributed switches.
-This configuration is different than the currently supported [Software BOM for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-software), which is vSphere 7.0 Update 3c with Distributed vSwitch 7.0.0.
+* At the end of the documented process, your {{site.data.keyword.vcf-auto-short}} instance is running vSphere 7.0 Update 1c with N-VDS distributed switches.
+This configuration is different than the currently supported [Software BOM for Automated instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_bom#vc_bom-software), which is vSphere 7.0 Update 3c with Distributed vSwitch 7.0.0.
 * For more information about the migration of N-VDS to VDS switches for vSphere 7.0 or later and NSX-T Data Center 3.0 and later, see [Migrate host switch to vSphere Distributed Switch](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-1039A36F-F55E-4A0A-B6C6-2C383F4A716D.html){: external}.
 Currently, this procedure is not verified on a VMware Solutions vCenter Server instance.
 * {{site.data.keyword.cloud_notm}} is undertaking an assessment of the N-VDS to VDS conversion and the required changes to the automation database to allow this in-place upgrade.
-* Currently, Day 2 automation workflows such as add host or add cluster, are not tested against VMware Solutions vCenter Server instances that are upgraded from vSphere 6.7 to 7 and still using N-VDS distributed switches.
+* Currently, Day 2 automation workflows such as add host or add cluster, are not tested against old vCenter Server instances that are upgraded from vSphere 6.7 to 7 and still using N-VDS distributed switches.
 Customers must assume that this automation might fail and that if this automation is required then the lift and shift migration approach used.
 If this automation is not needed, you can use the upgrade process that is documented.
-* A workaround for the add nodes and add cluster features is to use the VMware vSphere offering.
-For more information, see [VMware vSphere overview](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview).
+* A workaround for the featur of adding nodes and clusters is to use the {{site.data.keyword.vcf-flex-short}} offering.
+For more information, see [{{site.data.keyword.vcf-flex-short}} overview](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphereoverview).
 You must complete a number of manual tasks after the automated deployment.
 * A workaround for add-on services is to deploy them manually using the documented reference architectures, see the Solution architectures on Classic and Solution Guides sections at [Getting started with VMware Solutions](/docs/vmwaresolutions).

-## Can I reuse the portable subnets that are deployed for my existing NSX-V vCenter Server instance?
+## Can I reuse the portable subnets that are deployed for my old vCenter Server with NSX-V instance?
 {: #faq-v2t-migration-nsx-v-instance-portable-subnets}

-When you delete a VMware vCenter Server® instance, the networking (VLANs with private and public subnets) is cancelled together with the {{site.data.keyword.cloud_notm}} bare metal servers.
+When you delete an old vCenter Server® instance, the networking (VLANs with private and public subnets) is cancelled together with the {{site.data.keyword.cloud_notm}} bare metal servers.
 If you have networking assets in your migration, open a support ticket to ensure that IBM Support decouples the VLANs and related subnets from the original instance.
-Then, these assets are not cancelled when the vCenter Server instance is deleted.
+Then, these assets are not cancelled when the instance is deleted.

 The following recommendations apply: